sridurgeshv/ai-bot/README.md

-# AI-Driven Open Source Support Bot: Bridging User Queries with Expert Insights
+# RAGTech Genius: AI-Powered Open-Source Support Assistant

 ## Overview

-This tool is an AI-Driven Open Source Support Bot designed to assist users with troubleshooting and guidance for popular open-source technologies, including Apache, Git, Ubuntu, Node.js, and PostgreSQL.
-The bot efficiently addresses a wide range of user queries and escalates unresolved issues to backend developers for further training.
-By combining automated responses with human expertise, it provides a streamlined and effective support experience that continually evolves based on user interactions.
+RAGTech Genius is an AI-powered technical support assistant for popular open-source technologies, including Apache, Git, Ubuntu, Node.js, and PostgreSQL also leveraging the cutting-edge Retrieval-Augmented Generation (RAG) technology.
+It integrates with Google’s Gemini AI, FastAPI, and Chroma for efficient knowledge retrieval, providing context-aware, multi-turn conversations.
+With features like secure Google OAuth2 authentication, interactive chat sessions, and text-to-speech, it streamlines user support 24/7.

 ## Key Features